mmahad865/reading-notes/JavaScript.md

 **A JavaScript function is a block of code designed to perform a particular task.
 A JavaScript function is executed when "something" invokes it (calls it).**

+## Expression

+**t a high level, an expression is a valid unit of code that resolves to a value.
+There are two types of expressions: those that have side effects (such as assigning values) and those that purely evaluate.
+The expression x = 7 is an example of the first type.
+This expression uses the = operator to assign the value seven to the variable x.
+The expression itself evaluates to 7.**

+** Const x = 1 +2 * 3**
+** const y = 3 * 2 + 1**

+**They both equal 7 just worded diffrently.
+Despite * and + coming in different orders, both expressions would result in 7 because * has precedence over +, so the *-joined expression will always be evaluated first.**